Concerning the Bible (1)

 If you wish to see the work of the Age of Law, and to see how the Israelites followed the way of Jehovah, then you must read the Old Testament; if you wish to understand the work of the Age of Grace, then you must read the New Testament.
 But how do you see the work of the last days?
 You must accept the leadership of the God of today, and enter into the work of today, for this is the new work, and no one has previously recorded it in the Bible.
 Today, God has become flesh and selected other chosen ones in China.
 God works in these people, He continues on from His work on earth, and continues on from the work of the Age of Grace.
 The work of today is a path that man has never walked, and a way that no one has ever seen.
 It is work that has never been done before—it is God’s latest work on earth.
 Thus, work that has never been done before is not history, because now is now, and has yet to become the past.
 People do not know that God has done greater, newer work on earth, and outside of Israel, that it has already gone beyond the scope of Israel, and beyond the foretelling of the prophets, that it is new and marvelous work outside of the prophecies, and newer work beyond Israel, and work that people can neither perceive nor imagine.
 How could the Bible contain explicit records of such work?
 Who could have recorded every single bit of today’s work, without omission, in advance?
 Who could have recorded this mightier, wiser work that defies convention, in that moldy old book?
 The work of today is not history, and as such, if you wish to walk the new path of today, then you must depart from the Bible, you must go beyond the books of prophecy or history in the Bible.
 Only then will you be able to walk the new path properly, and only then will you be able to enter into the new realm and the new work.
 You must understand why, today, you are asked not to read the Bible, why there is another work that is separate from the Bible, why God does not look for newer, more detailed practice in the Bible, and why there is instead mightier work outside of the Bible.
 This is all what you should understand.
 You must know the difference between the old and new work, and even though you do not read the Bible, you must be able to dissect it; if not, you will still worship the Bible, and it will be difficult for you to enter into the new work and undergo new changes.
 Since there is a higher way, why study that low, outdated way?
 Since there are newer utterances, and newer work, why live amid old historical records?
 The new utterances can provide for you, which proves that this is the new work; the old records cannot sate you, or satisfy your current needs, which proves that they are history, and not the work of the here and now.
 The highest way is the newest work, and with the new work, no matter how high the way of the past, it is still the history of people’s reflections, and no matter its value as reference, it is still the old way.
 Even though it is recorded in the “holy book,” the old way is history; even though there is no record of it in the “holy book,” the new way is of the here and now.
 This way can save you, and this way can change you, for this is the work of the Holy Spirit.

 You must understand the Bible—this work is of the utmost necessity!
 Today, you need not read the Bible, for there is nothing new in it; it is all old.
 The Bible is a historical book, and if you had eaten and drunk the Old Testament during the Age of Grace—if you had put into practice what was required in the time of the Old Testament during the Age of Grace—Jesus would have rejected you, and condemned you; if you had applied the Old Testament to the work of Jesus, you would have been a Pharisee.
 If, today, you put the Old and New Testament together to eat and drink, and practice, then the God of today will condemn you; you will have fallen behind the Holy Spirit’s work of today!
 If you eat and drink the Old Testament and the New Testament, then you are outside the stream of the Holy Spirit!
 During the time of Jesus, Jesus led the Jews and all those who followed Him according to the Holy Spirit’s work in Him at the time.
 He did not take the Bible as the basis of what He did, but spoke according to His work; He paid no heed to what the Bible said, nor did He search in the Bible for a path to lead His followers.
 Right from when He began to work, He spread the way of repentance—a word of which there was absolutely no mention in the prophecies of the Old Testament.
 Not only did He not act according to the Bible, but He also led a new path, and did new work.
 Never did He refer to the Bible when He preached.
 During the Age of Law, no one had ever been able to perform His miracles of healing the sick and casting out demons.
 So, too, were His work, His teachings, and the authority and power of His words beyond any man in the Age of Law.
 Jesus simply did His newer work, and even though many people condemned Him using the Bible—and even used the Old Testament to crucify Him—His work surpassed the Old Testament; if this were not so, why did people nail Him to the cross?
 Was it not because it said nothing in the Old Testament of His teaching, and His ability to heal the sick and cast out demons?
 His work was done to lead a new path, it was not to deliberately pick a fight against the Bible, or to deliberately dispense with the Old Testament.
 He simply came to perform His ministry, to bring the new work to those who yearned for and sought Him.
 He did not come to explain the Old Testament or uphold its work.
 His work was not in order to allow the Age of Law to continue developing, for His work gave no consideration to whether it had the Bible as its base; Jesus simply came to do the work that He ought to do.
 Thus, He did not explain the prophecies of the Old Testament, nor did He work according to the words of the Old Testament Age of Law.
 He ignored what the Old Testament said, He cared not whether it agreed with His work or not, and cared not what others knew of His work, or how they condemned it.
 He simply kept doing the work that He ought to do, even though many people used the foretelling of the prophets of the Old Testament to condemn Him.
 To people, it appeared as if His work had no basis, and there was much of it that was at odds with the records of the Old Testament.
 Was this not man’s error?
 Does doctrine need to be applied to the work of God?
 And must God work according to the foretelling of prophets?
 After all, which is greater: God or the Bible?
 Why must God work according to the Bible?
 Could it be that God has no right to exceed the Bible?
 Can God not depart from the Bible and do other work?
 Why did Jesus and His disciples not keep the Sabbath?
-If He were to keep the Sabbath and practice according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
+If He were to practice in light of the Sabbath and according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
 Is this not all absent from the commandments of the Old Testament?
 If Jesus honored the Old Testament, why did He break with these doctrines?
 You should know which came first, God or the Bible!
 Being the Lord of the Sabbath, could He not also be the Lord of the Bible?

 The work done by Jesus during the time of the New Testament began new work: He did not work according to the work of the Old Testament, nor did He apply the words spoken by Jehovah of the Old Testament.
 He did His own work, and He did newer work, and work that was higher than the law.
 Thus, He said: “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.”
 Thus, in accordance with what He accomplished, much doctrine was broken with.
 On the Sabbath when He took the disciples through the grain fields, they picked and ate the heads of grain; He did not keep the Sabbath and said “the Son of man is Lord even of the sabbath day.”
 At the time, according to the rules of the Israelites, whosoever did not keep the Sabbath would be stoned to death.
 Jesus, however, neither entered the temple nor kept the Sabbath, and His work had not been done by Jehovah during the time of the Old Testament.
 Thus, the work done by Jesus exceeded the law of the Old Testament, it was higher than it, and was not in accordance with it.
 During the Age of Grace, Jesus did not work according to the law of the Old Testament, and had already broken with those doctrines.
 But the Israelites clung fiercely to the Bible and condemned Jesus—was this not denying the work of Jesus?
 Today, the religious world also clings fiercely to the Bible, and some people say, “The Bible is a holy book, and it must be read.”
 Some people say, “God’s work must be upheld forever, the Old Testament is God’s covenant with the Israelites, and cannot be dispensed with, and the Sabbath must always be kept!”
 Are they not ridiculous?
 Why did Jesus not keep the Sabbath?
 Was He sinning?
 Who can thoroughly understand such things?
 No matter how people read the Bible, it will be impossible to know the work of God using their powers of comprehension.
 Not only will they not gain a pure knowledge of God, but their notions will become ever more egregious, such that they will begin to oppose God.
 If it were not for the incarnation of God today, people would be ruined by their own notions, and they would die amid God’s chastisement.